When Sinks Help or Hurt: Unified Framework for Attention Sink in Large Vision-Language Models: Experiment

 The single-layer results in Table~\ref{tab:comparison} show that multiple layers independently yield positive gains.
 We test whether these gains compound by stacking independently trained single-layer checkpoints without retraining: starting from L10 (the single best layer), we greedily add gates in descending order of their single-layer gain and evaluate the accumulated set jointly.

 Table~\ref{tab:greedy} reports the results.
-The final 5-layer configuration \{L3, L6, L7, L10, L19\} achieves MMStar~$+1.55$ and CVBench~$+3.08$, exceeding L10's single-layer best of $+0.73$/$+2.14$ by a clear margin.
+The final 5-layer configuration \{L3, L6, L7, L10, L19\} achieves MMStar~$+1.55$ and CVBench~$+3.08$, exceeding L10's single-layer best of $+0.72$/$+2.14$ by a clear margin.
 At the same time, the stacked gains fall well below the sum of individual single-layer gains, indicating that the contributions of different layers are not independent.
 Adding L19 at Step~4, for instance, slightly reduces the combined score relative to Step~3, while the subsequent addition of L6 produces the largest single-step increase.
 This sub-additivity reflects the distribution shift each gating module faces at inference, where hidden states have already been modified by other active gating modules not present during training.
 Nonetheless, the five-layer configuration achieves a combined improvement that no single layer reaches alone, confirming that independently trained gates can be combined effectively.
-Joint multi-layer training, where gates co-adapt across layers, could close the remaining gap; preliminary joint training results are reported in Appendix~\ref{sec:d2_ablation}.
+The stack can involve two further choices, in how layers are selected and in how their gates are trained.
+For selection, choosing the five layers from held-out training signals alone, with no downstream-task information, yields a stack whose performance is on par with the greedy one (Appendix~\ref{sec:supp_leakage}).
+For training, the stacked gates can also be trained jointly rather than kept independent (Appendix~\ref{sec:supp_leakage}).